Onest-io/onest-whitepaper/README.md

 The max.
 VOTE-power is limited by the available ONS-power of the voter account.
 For 1 VOTE-power 9.5 ONS-power are needed.

 #### VOTE-proxy
-The ONS-power account can select a proxy for the next 300 days, which receives every day, the daily VOTE reward.
+The ONS-power account can select a proxy for the next 300 days, which receives the VOTE reward every day.

 #### VOTE-whitelist
 Whitelisted accounts, are able to perform any VOTE burn during the first 555 blockchain days.